sv222/cloud-engineer-interview-questions/README.md

 - **AWS Application Discovery Service (ADS):** A service that discovers applications running on your on-premises infrastructure, used to discover your on-premises applications and collect data about their dependencies, relationships, and usage patterns.
 - **Amazon Database Migration Service (DMS):** A service that helps you migrate databases from on-premises to AWS or from one AWS database service to another.
 - **AWS Application Migration Service (MGN):** Lift-and-shift applications to AWS with minimal downtime.
-- **AWS Server Migration Service (SMS):** Migrate physical and virtual servers to AWS without downtime.
+- **AWS Server Migration Service (SMS):** AWS discontinued SMS in March 2022; its successor, AWS Application Migration Service (MGN, now AWS Transform MGN), automates lift-and-shift migrations with minimal downtime.
 - **AWS Snowball:** Transfer large amounts of data to and from AWS using secure devices.

 ## Microsoft Azure Interview Questions